Kara Lang: Broadcasting career

 In 2011, Lang transitioned to the broadcast booth as a television sports analyst for Rogers Sportsnet covering the 2011 FIFA Women's World Cup.
 Lang continued working for Sportsnet after the World Cup.

 Staying with Rogers, beginning in August 2012, Lang joined the team of the new nightly show Soccer Central on Sportsnet World in Canada.
 The show was broadcast as Fox Soccer News in the USA.
 She left the show in early 2013 to pursue her comeback to the National team and a few months later it was cancelled.
 In 2014 Lang joined the MLS on TSN broadcast team covering the Montreal Impact and Toronto FC as a sideline reporter.
 In 2015, she was also an analyst for TSN's coverage of the FIFA Women's World Cup.
+In 2026, she joined the Fox Sports Radio show "Soccer In 60".